 - Dressing is the major non-productive phase in the process.
 Thus, there really is the need to devise operations in order for the dressing time to be utilized productively.
 There is where the use of diamond abrasives comes in place.
 Diamond abrasives don’t get dull right away which are much effective in grinding parts.
 This leads to more production of parts with consistent finish even with less redressing.

 - This best explains why automation implemented in the operation is important and effective.
 Running automation helps the operator to do more than one task and run more than one machine.
 Skill is highly considered in this phase.
 Thus, it is important to hire a skilled person who knows how to look after the setting/ Also, regular inspections of the final pieces for the grinding machine.
 The implementation of the CNC option also aids in the reduction of the operator’s intervention to a large extent to reduce costs.

 - The increasing cost of power is happening right now, thus more energy-efficient motors must be explored.

-- The production of fuel-efficient vehicles is important to run the operation, however, this is also greatly affected by the increasing rate of fuel prices – which is a burden to the manufacturers.
+- The production of fuel-efficient vehicles is important to run the operation.
+However, this is also greatly affected by the increasing rate of fuel prices – which is a burden to the manufacturers.
 This opens up the need to explore and try different materials and techniques to reduce vehicle weight.
 And if possible, machines with the capability to grind such components need to be devised.
 Installation of Variable Frequency Drive to the grinding wheels helps in achieving constant surface speed.
-This also aids in the reduction of the dressing frequency as the wheel diameter is reduced, resulting in optimum use of the grinding wheels.
+This also aids in the reduction of the dressing frequency.
+The wheel diameter is reduced, resulting in optimum use of the grinding wheels.

 Contact us or get our Free Quote and see how we can deliver the right machining solution for you!